Kizhi Pogost

 Kizhi Pogost (Кижский погост) is a historical site dating from the 17th century on Kizhi island.
 The island is located on Lake Onega in the Republic of Karelia (Medvezhyegorsky District), Russia.
 The pogost is the area inside a fence which includes two large wooden churches (the 22-dome Transfiguration Church and the 9-dome Intercession Church) and a bell-tower.
 The pogost is famous for its beauty and longevity, despite being built exclusively of wood.
 In 1990, it was included in the UNESCO list of World Heritage sites and in 1993 listed as a Russian Cultural Heritage site.

 General information

 The pogost was built on the southern part of Kizhi island, on a hill 4 meters above the Lake Onega level.
 Its major basic structural unit is a round log of Scots Pine (Pinus sylvestris) about 30 cm in diameter and 3 to 5 meters long.
 The Kizhi Pogost was built without using a single nail.
 Many thousands of logs were brought for construction from the mainland, a complex logistical task in that time.
+The Kizhi Pogost is a unique monument of Russian wooden architecture, a universally recognized masterpiece of world architecture.
+It is noted for the harmony of its dimensions and shapes, and the artistic unity of its structures, built at different times.
+The architectural beauty of the ensemble is emphasized by the expressive landscape, which can be considered as a national landscape.